justunsix/garden/src/content/docs/notes/370-Education-Learning-Anki-Master-Deck-Artificial-Intelligence.md

       by looking at the encoder's representation and predicting the next token in the sequence

+### Predicting use cases

+1. Front

+    What type of machine learning should be used for these use cases?

+    1. If you need to predict the sea level in meter for the next 10 years
+    2. If you need to predict the hours of overtime for an office worker given the number of incidents they receive?

+    Examples: classification, regression, clustering

+2. Back

+    Regression because the values predicted will be numeric values in meters for \#1 and hours in \#2.

+    The trained model uses a labeled dataset and regression gets a relationship between feature variables like the sea level in meters in the training data, allowing it to make predictions.

+### Automated ML

+1. Front

+    Which of the following statements are true about automated machine learning?

+    1. It can automate iterative tasks of model development
+    2. It can automatically infer training data from the use case
+    3. It runs multiple training iterations that are scored and ranked with user provided metrics
+    4. It allows setting a dataset and understanding which labels to predict

+2. Back

+    1. True - AutoML can do iterations for model development
+    2. F
+    3. True - Azure ML creates pipelines for running in parallel and tries different algorithms and parameters
+    4. F - Automated ML uses target metrics you specify

+### Banking system predictions

+1. Front

+    A banking system can use the <u>\_</u> type of machine learning to predict whether a loan will be repaid.

+2. Back

+    Classification - The bank can use features like information about the customer to predict yes or no classes for loan repayment.

+### Model training and setup

+1. Front

+    Which of the following statements about models and training is true?

+    1. Labelling is tagging training data with known values
+    2. Data used for validation should be the same data used to train the model
+    3. Accuracy is always the primary metric to measure models

+2. Back

+    1. T - Labelled data does mean data is marked and annotated with the targets for predictions
+    2. F - a separate set of data should be set aside before training to be used for validation later
+    3. F - Accuracy is a metric for classification but may not be appropriate for unbalanced data where many data points are in one class or being correct in one class is more important than others.

+### Accessing Azure Machine Learning

+1. Front

+    After creating a web service with Azure Machine Learning for inference, what two items of the following are required for accessing it?

+    1. Model name
+    2. Training endpoint
+    3. Authentication key
+    4. REST endpoint

+2. Back

+    C and D: The (D) REST endpoint can be accessed by an application using an (C) authentication key.

+    SDKs are available for some services to make application development easier.

+### Azure ML Designer first step

+1. Front

+    You need to use the Azure Machine Learning designer to train a machine learning model.

+    What should you do first in the Machine Learning designer?

+2. Back

+    Before you can start training a machine learning model, you must first **create a pipeline** in the Machine Learning designer.
+This is followed by adding a dataset, adding training modules, and eventually deploying a service.

 ## Generative AI <span class="tag" tag-name="generative"><span class="smallcaps">generative</span></span> <span class="tag" tag-name="ai"><span class="smallcaps">ai</span></span>

 ### What is Generative AI?